Easy Pumpkin Cinnamon Rolls made with crescent roll dough and topped with a homemade cream cheese frosting. The perfect fall breakfast!

-- Preheat oven to 375°F. Spray a 9" pie plate or 9" cake pan with nonstick cooking spray and set aside.
+- Preheat the oven to 375°F (190°C).
+Spray a 9-inch pie plate or 9-inch cake pan with nonstick cooking spray and set aside.

 - Unroll the crescent roll dough onto a clean surface.
 If not using seamless crescent roll dough, make sure to pinch the seams together first.
 Evenly spread the softened butter on top of the dough, then spread the pumpkin puree in an even layer on top.

-- Bake at 375°F for about 18-22 minutes or until the dough is lightly golden brown and cooked through.
+- Bake at 375°F for about 18 to 22 minutes or until the dough is lightly golden brown and cooked through.
 Remove from the oven and set aside to cool.